AdamBoley/Project-Beergate/README.md

 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial)
 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
 - move pagination next button to right hand side of the page
-- implement functionality to allow users to update, edit and delete their posts

 - use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages

 Later:
 - implement upvotes / downvotes feature for Comments - on hold
+- move review deletion link in review.html to a bootstrap modal, so that it becomes more difficult to delete reviews / or they cannot be deleted by accident

 To consider:
 - The UpdateReviewView and update_review page that allow users to update their reviews redirect back to the review.html page with the updated content